Terms of business

 All work is guaranteed for three months from date of return to the customer.
 In the unlikely event that a problem arises at any time in that period, or if the customer is unhappy with the model as received from RHLW, then the customer should contact RHLW immediately and RHLW will endeavour to find an acceptable solution to the problem.
 This guarantee is not transferable should the model have a change of ownership during the guarantee period.

-For customers based in the United Kingdom: If the model has to return to RHLW for further attention then the customer will have to cover the cost of shipping but appropriate refunds will be made.
-If it proves impossible to resolve the problem then a refund will be given to the customer, less the cost of any parts bought-in and fitted to the model.
+For customers based in the United Kingdom: The model would probably have to return to RHLW for further attention.
+If the problem proves impossible to resolve then a refund will be given to the customer, less the cost of any parts bought-in and fitted to the model.

 Should there be a problem with a painting/lining job which proves impossible to resolve then a refund will only be given after the paint and/or lining applied by RHLW has been removed.
 The model will be returned to the customer in bare metal (or equivalent) condition, i.e. not necessarily in the condition in which it was received by RHLW.